 The State of Minnesota is increasing its diversion efforts and recognizes that composting organics offers a viable, sustainable and long-term solution.
 In response Pope/Douglas Solid Waste Management (PDSWM) selected ECS technology to provide a bio-Covered Aerated Static Pile (CASP) composting system to process organics at their Glacial Ridge Composting Facility.
 The Glacial Ridge facility serves as a regional organics tipping floor and transfer station.
 With this expansion, PDSWM adds a new forced aeration compost process to manage current and future growth of their organic recycling.

 PDSWM offered several challenges for the ECS design/project team to tackle.
 These included a feedstock forecast with initial low collection volumes followed by large forecasted growth, and very cold winter weather composting conditions.
+Both of these challenges are very common for municipalities who launch new organics programs

 To address the anticipated low starting volumes and help reduce the facility’s initial cost ECS proposed a CASP design that facilitates: